AyushLodha71/Splitwise/README.md

 - Dynamic table creation for new groups

 ### User Experience
-- Simple GUI with Java Swing components
+- Simple and intuitive GUI with Java Swing components
 - Password visibility toggle with eye icons
 - Comprehensive transaction history
 - Group membership management
+- **Executable JAR for easy deployment** - No installation needed
+- **Cloud connectivity** - Access your data from anywhere

 ## Development History

 - **May 2025**: Initial repository creation and first week's development
 - **August 2025**: Fully functional code with data storage in .txt files
+- **November 2025**:
-- **November 2025**: Fully functional code with data storage in local MySQL Database.
-Uses Spring Boot and REST API to interact with MySQL.
+  - Migrated to MySQL database with Spring Boot REST API
-- **Future Plans**:
-  1. Migrate the database from offline to online hosting.
-  2. Add Encryption to Password.
+  - Deployed backend and database to Railway cloud platform
+  - Created executable JAR file for easy distribution
+  - Application now fully cloud-enabled with 24/7 availability

 ---